 This conference will explore how contemporary understandings of both the minute and the immense prompt theological engagement, shape religious imagination, and offer new possibilities for integrating scientific insight with faith traditions.
 Bringing together scholars from diverse disciplines, we will examine how science and religion can meaningfully converse in light of discoveries that challenge, enrich, and inspire.

-In addition to keynote papers the conference will host short and lightning papers.
-We welcome abstract submissions from scholars, researchers, practitioners, and students working at the intersection of science, theology, and philosophy of religion.
-Interdisciplinary approaches are strongly encouraged.
+In addition to keynote papers the conference will host a selection of short papers.
+All are welcome to attend including scholars, researchers, practitioners, and students working at the intersection of science, theology, and philosophy of religion.

 -